Cristian Polo: Later activism

-Polo was also the lawyer who drafted the statutes for the legalization of the Coccinelle Association, which became the first openly LGBT organization to obtain legal recognition in the history of Ecuador.
+Polo was also the lawyer who drafted the statutes for the legalization of the Coccinelle Association, which became the first openly LGBTQ organization to obtain legal recognition in the history of Ecuador.

 In December 1997, the Ecuadorian Constituent Assembly of 1997 and 1998 was installed in order to draft a new constitution for the country.
-Thanks to the political contacts of Irene León, Polo and Orlando Montoya attended as representatives of the Andean Triangle conversations with assembly members to propose changes in favor of LGBT populations.
+Thanks to the political contacts of Irene León, Polo and Orlando Montoya attended as representatives of the Andean Triangle conversations with assembly members to propose changes in favor of LGBTQ populations.
 With the support of Assemblywoman Nina Pacari, this allowed sexual orientation to be included among the categories protected against discrimination in article 23 of the constitution.

 After the achievement achieved in the 1998 Constitution, Polo decided to leave the country due to the constant homophobic harassment and death threats that he began to suffer from the time of the campaign for decriminalization and that did not stop after reaching the opinion of the Constitutional Tribunal.
 Polo finally moved to the United States, where he started working as a Spanish teacher.